- 16 May 2007

 On The General Relativity of Fiscal Language

-Executive Summary — The failure to distinguish economics from linguistics is distressingly common in fiscal policy and theoretical research.
+Overview — The failure to distinguish economics from linguistics is distressingly common in fiscal policy and theoretical research.
 Like measures of time and distance, standard fiscal measures such as deficits, taxes, and transfer payments depend on one’s reference point, reporting procedure, language, and labels.
 Green and Kotlikoff’s paper provides a general proof that such standard fiscal measures are economically ill-defined and instead reflect the arbitrary labeling of underlying fiscal conditions.
 Key concepts include:

 - Official reports of deficits dramatically influence policy decisions while diverting attention from fundamental and meaningful measures of fiscal policy.